Tournament of Champions (TV series): West B

-Note: In the case of a tie score, the competitor who has the higher score in the ‘Taste’ category is declared the winner.
+Note: In the case of a tie score, the competitor who has the higher score in the 'Taste' category is declared the winner.

 Season 6

 Season 6 began airing on March 2, 2025.
 In this season the regional nature of the brackets was eliminated.
 No previous winners competed.

 Judges for the season include Scott Conant, Cat Cora, Susan Feniger, Alex Guarnaschelli, Mary Sue Milliken, Charlie Palmer, Wolfgang Puck, Marcus Samuelsson, Nancy Silverton, Michael Symon, Ming Tsai, Jonathan Waxman, Andrew Zimmern.
 Previous champions Maneet Chauhan (Seasons 2 and 5), Mei Lin (Season 4), and Brooke Williamson (Season 1) became judges.

 Justin Warner returned, with Season 3 champion Tiffani Faison joining him as sideline reporters, delivering real-time play-by-play to the live audience, and presenting & explaining the dishes to the judges during the blind tasting.
 Hunter Fieri returned as backstage reporter, interviewing the winning chefs of their reactions.
 Simon Majumdar took on a new role as the judges' correspondent, getting reviews from judges as to why a dish received a win or a loss.

-For the final battle, a fourth judge--Martha Stewart--was brought in to decide the winner and Season 6 champion, Antonia Lofaso.
+For the final battle, a fourth judge--Martha Stewart—was brought in to decide the winner and Season 6 champion, Antonia Lofaso.

 Final Four

+Note: When there is a tied final score, the competitor who had the higher score in the 'Taste' category is declared the winner.

+Season 7

+Season 7 began airing on February 15, 2026.
+The first four episodes were buy-in qualifiers, with the chefs randomly selected to compete with each other.
+Winners of each match were placed into the 7th and 8th seeds in the main brackets.
+Once the main bracket began, no previous winners competed and it was revealed the number 1 seed in each bracket was a "Secret Culinary Icon," none of whom had competed previously.

+Judges for the season include Alex Guarnaschelli, Dominique Crenn, Cat Cora, Curtis Stone, David Chang, Geoffrey Zakarian, Hubert Keller, Judy Joo, Ken Oringer, Marcus Samuelsson, Michelle Bernstein, Nancy Silverton, Rocco DiSpirito, Scott Conant, and Susan Feniger and previous champions Brooke Williamson (Season 1), Maneet Chauhan (Seasons 2 and 5), Mei Lin (Season 4), and Antonia Lofaso (Season 6).
+It is safe to rule out all of these chefs as the mystery "culinary icons."

+As in Season 6, Justin Warner and Tiffani Faison returned as sideline reporters and presenters to the judges, Hunter Fieri as backstage correspondent, and Simon Majumdar as the judges' correspondent.

+The Season 7 champion is Bryan Voltaggio, the first man to win the competition.

+Final Four

-Note: When there is a tied final score, the competitor who had the higher score in the ‘Taste’ category is declared the winner.
+Note: When there is a tied final score, the competitor who had the higher score in the 'Taste' category is declared the winner.